Adult Circumcision Clinic for Men in Sydney, NSW

 Circumcision Surgery for Adults

-Adult men come to our specialized circumcision clinic from across New South Wales and beyond.
+Adult men come to our dedicated circumcision clinic from across New South Wales and beyond.

-With our combination of local anaesthetic, our quick surgical technique, and our use of skin glue, we provide what may be the most comfortable adult circumcision procedure available in Australia, or anywhere in the world.
+With our combination of local anaesthetic, our quick surgical technique, and our use of skin glue, we provide a fast, convenient, and comfortable adult circumcision procedure.

 Here is a summary of the adult circumcision process.
-In addition to the steps below most adult circumcision clients will have an initial consultation appointment in our clinic, or by phone in some cases.
+In addition to the steps below, most adult circumcision clients will have an initial consultation appointment in our clinic.

 Please go ahead and request a consultation appointment with Dr. Sharier if you are considering getting circumcised as an adult.
 The initial consultation can be done by phone.

 There are a number of reasons why men may choose to get circumcised at an adult age.
-Some require circumcision as a cure for conditions like phimosis (an overly tight foreskin) while others choose circumcision for cosmetic and personal reasons.
+Some require circumcision as a cure for conditions like phimosis (an overly tight foreskin), inflammation (balanitis), and infection, while others choose circumcision for cosmetic and personal reasons.
 Whatever the reason for your choice to have circumcision later in life, we will be pleased to consult with you and schedule a surgery at your convenience.

-With our skin glue closure method, in addition to the standard suture technique, we are able to obtain an improved cosmetic outcome without the typical multiple suture track marks in the skin.
-Adult circumcision procedures in our clinic offer optimal results with the least discomfort.
+With our skin glue closure method, instead of the standard suture technique, we are able to obtain excellent cosmetic outcomes without the typical multiple suture track marks in the skin.
+Adult circumcision procedures in our clinic can offer good results with little discomfort.

 For more information, or to schedule to speak with our doctor, please contact us today.
 Appointments are generally available within a short time and no referral is required.
-Our experienced doctor specializes in circumcision for men of all ages.
+Our experienced doctor performs circumcision for men of all ages.